 Cookies are small text files that are used to store small pieces of information.
 They are stored on your device when the website is loaded on your browser.
 These cookies help us make the website function properly, make it more secure, provide better user experience, and understand how the website performs and to analyze what works and where it needs improvement.

-Track your use of our website to compile aggregate data about site traffic and interaction
+• Track your use of our website to compile aggregate data about site traffic and interaction

-Remember preferences and information about you so you don’t have to provide it again
+• Remember preferences and information about you so you don’t have to provide it again

 There are different types of cookies:

-First party cookies: these are set by the website you’re visiting and only that website can read them.
+First party cookies: these cookies are set by the website you’re visiting and only that website can read them.

 4. How long do cookies last?

 Some cookies are removed when you finish your session and exit the browser.
 Others are more long term, sometimes indefinite, and are saved onto your device so they’re there when you return to the website.

-5. What do we understand by technologies similar to cookies?
+5. What do we understand about technologies similar to cookies?

 6. How can I manage the cookie preferences ?

-Should you decide to change your preferences later through your browsing session, you can click on the “Cookies Policy” and manage your consent.
+Should you decide to change your preferences later through your browsing session, you can click on this Cookies Policy and 'Change your consent'.
 This will display the consent notice again enabling you to change your preferences or withdraw your consent entirely.

 In addition to this, different browsers provide different methods to block and delete cookies used by websites.
 You can change the settings of your browser to block/delete the cookies.
 Please also note that some cookies (_ga) won't be deleted after changing your preference but will be blocked and disabled.